 You want to be the biggest fish in a small pond, even if it’s a very small pond.

 Quick Tip: A super focused target audience allows you to boost your posts (make it a sponsored post) on different social media networks for just a few dollars.
-This allows you to get your content in front of your target 100 people many times instead of millions of people just once.
+This allows you to get your content in front of 10,000 ideal clients many times instead of millions of people just once.

 #2 The Prerequisite To Blogging Success: Connect and Engage With Your Target Audience (and Key Influencers)

 Karma is a very real thing for bloggers.
 If you read, like, and share others content, then others will read, like and share yours.
 Before you begin sharing the awesome blog posts you’ve written – spend several weeks connecting with your target audience and read, like and share their awesome content.